Do you know what is the first rule when it comes to working from home?

 Few points we can take into account are:

-- For a long period of time, sleepwear remained unchanged; it was only until the development of the sewing machine that variations began to take over and a market of sleeping wear opened up.
+- For a long period of time, sleepwear remained unchanged; it was only until the development of the sewing machine's development that variations began to take over and a market of sleeping wear opened up.

-- One trend that we can see continuing into the future is the normalization of pyjamas around the house and outside of the house.
+- We can see continuing into the future is the normalization of pyjamas around the house and outside of the house.

-- With traditional and formal aspects of culture loosening around the world, more people are finding themselves comfortable with being in a state of comfort.
+- With traditional and formal aspects of culture loosening worldwide, more people are finding themselves comfortable with being in a state of comfort.

 - Pyjamas have evolved from sleepwear that one should never be seen in outside of the house, to normal everyday clothing that can be worn on the street, at the grocery store, or even a casual dining establishment.
 We call this athleisure fashion now!